veryalien/mycobit/myconanobit/README.md

 #### hexedit to the rescue

 So without a nice display and easy-to-use buttons, how can you use myconanobit with your own edited programs?
-There is a tiny linux hexadecimal file editor that I use to modify the 'default' and 'mycobit' program files directly.
+There is a tiny linux hexadecimal file editor called hexedit that I use to modify the 'default' and 'mycobit' program files directly.
 You can load up a 'mycobit' file and edit each nibble, quickly and easily, rather than using any buttons on the nanobit.
 Transfer the current 'mycobit' from the nanobit to your computer using mu or mpfs, edit the 'mycobit' in hexedit, save and then transfer the file back to the nanobit using mu or mpfs.
 It's not very pretty, but it works!

+I don't use Windows, unless forced, so I don't know of a hexadecimal file editor that can be used.
+If you know of one, that you have used successfully to edit mycobit files, please let me know.

+Be careful with editing mycobit files in an editor, for myconanobit the resulting file should be exactly 128 bytes, representing 8 Pages of 16 bytes.

 #### Lack of memory space